Kkevsterrr/geneva_website/content/_index.md

 # How it works

+Geneva runs _exclusively_ on one side of the connection: it does not require a proxy, bridge, or assistance from outside the censoring regime.
+It defeats censorship by modifying network traffic on the fly (by injecting traffic, modifying packets, etc) in such a way that censoring middleboxes are unable interfere with forbidden connections, but without otherwise affecting the flow.
+Since Geneva works at the network layer, it can be used with any application; with Geneva running in the background, any web browser can become a censorship evasion tool.

-Geneva represents a _censorship evasion strategy_ as trees of packet modifications.
-Geneva composes four packet-level actions (drop, duplicate, fragment, tamper) together Geneva is a genetic algorithm
+Geneva composes four basic packet-level actions (drop, duplicate, fragment, tamper) together to represent _censorship evasion strategies_.
+By running directly against real censors, Geneva's genetic algorithm evolves strategies that evade the censor.

 {{% /markdown %}}